 - The nomination or election process of the SHE Rep

 - The terms of office and the prescribed manner in which they can be removed, should they fail in their responsibilities;

 - The manner in which vacancies will be filled;

-- The manner in which Health & Safety Representative must perform their functions as per the OHS Act;
+- The manner in which Health and Safety Representative must perform their functions as per the OHS Act;

-- The facilities, training and assistance that must be provided in order for the Health & Safety Representative to complete his/her functions as per Section 18 of the OHS Act.
+- The facilities, training and assistance that must be provided in order for the Health and Safety Representative to complete his/her functions as per Section 18 of the OHS Act.

 Why must Health & Safety Representative be appointed by a nomination process?

 The SHE Rep appointment does not come with increased remuneration and the position should be filled by someone who would fulfil the function out of general interest in health and safety as well as someone who is respected by his/her fellow employees.
 When employees nominate this person they would usually choose someone that they look up to or respect and would therefore have no/little issues in taking instructions from them in the interest of health and safety.
 It is important to remember that just because an individual has been nominated does not mean that he/she has to fulfil the function, because the individual still needs to accept the nomination.

 The Functions of Health and Safety Representatives

 According to Section 18 of the OHS Act the following are the responsibilities of the SHE Rep: